ISLEcode/.github/SECURITY.md

     Cybersecurity is a constantly evolving discipline; adopt the [Socratic paradox][socratic-paradox].

 -   **Keep it simple, SECURE**\
-    Revisited [KISS principle][kiss-principle] that emphasises to insuflate security from day zero.
+    Revisited [KISS principle][kiss-principle] that insuflates security as a primary concernt from day zero.

 -   **SECURED day-to-day delivery processes**\
     Recurring security testing through [DevOps] workflows enforcing the organisations' rules and regulations.